tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/merge-from-private-design.md

 ### Known Issue

-If ego vehicle surpassed stop line without stopping, then ego vehicle can't restore from STOP state and can't move any more.
+If ego vehicle go over the stop line for a certain distance, then ego vehicle will not transit from STOP.